pytorch/pytorch/docs/source/notes/multiprocessing.rst

 .. note::

-    When a :class:`~torch.autograd.Variable` is sent to another process, both the :attr:`Variable.data` and :attr:`Variable.grad.data` are going to be shared.
+    When a :class:`~torch.Tensor` is sent to another process, both the :attr:`~torch.Tensor` data and :attr:`torch.Tensor.grad` are going to be shared.

 This allows to implement various training methods, like Hogwild, A3C, or any